 Last May, I wrote that I would explore Scala for prototyping and potential outreach activities.
 Over the last half year, I have been reading its on-line documentation, relevant blogs and books, and example code on Github; and I have tried writing some code snippets.
-I encountered a bit of a learning curve —especially when it come to Scala’s type system acrobatics with its algebraic underpinnings— but, all in all, the language is rather pragmatic.
+I encountered a bit of a learning curve —especially when it come to Scala’s type system acrobatics— but, all in all, the language is rather pragmatic.
 Simple tasks are simple to implement, difficult ones a bit less simple.
 In summary, the moment has come to share a first few bits of code.

 Before I present three little programs, I would like to thank Darren Wilkinson (https://darrenjw.github.io/).
 His work was instrumental to put the right ideas in my head and I appreciate his rationale that for developing stats, data science, and simulation code, we should take advantage of modern languages such as Scala (or Kotlin, Rust) over older ones like C/C++, Fortran, R, Matlab, and so on.